 Asked about her own experiences with self-doubt, Lloyd-Hazlett recalls working with a client referred to her by child protective services.
 The client, “Grace,” was at risk of losing custody of her child.
 During the counseling sessions, Grace described a history of personal trauma so severe that Lloyd-Hazlett felt tears well in her eyes on multiple occasions.

 “I remember feeling completely overwhelmed by how I was supposed to help her given the severity of her concerns and the limited number of sessions we would have together,” Lloyd-Hazlett says.
-“As a counselor, I felt myself struggle to instill hope in a situation that just felt
+“As a counselor, I felt myself struggle to instill hope in a situation that just felt so unfair.”

 Grace didn’t show for the last few counseling sessions, but she later sent Lloyd-Hazlett a card.
 Receiving this card brought up a number of emotions, including guilt, for Lloyd-Hazlett.
 She talked this through with a colleague, who encouraged her to practice self-compassion and acknowledge the positive impact she had had on Grace’s life.
 “It didn’t fix everything, but during that time in [Grace’s] life, she had someone who cared for her and honored her story,” Lloyd-Hazlett says.
 “We forever impacted each other’s lives.”